Project E.A.R.

 Project E.A.R.
 (East Asian Revolution) is a supergroup of bands and artists from Southeast Asia.
 It is a collaboration of bands from five countries in Southeast Asia which include Ahli Fiqir from Singapore, Pop Shuvit from Malaysia, Saint Loco from Indonesia, Thaitanium and Silksounds both from Thailand and Slapshock of the Philippines.
 Also joining from Thailand is M.E.M.

-They debuted at MTV Asia 2008 where they performed their song "Marabahaya", which means "distress" in Malaysian and Indonesian.
+They debuted at MTV Asia 2008 where they performed their song "Marabahaya", which means "danger" in Malaysian and Indonesian.